kvikee

 Microsoft admits error: shipped Xbox controllers without batteries for months.
 Now offering compensation.

-A Quiet Quality Crisis
+A Quiet Quality Crisis: Where Did QC Fail?

-"Microsoft has acknowledged that it accidentally released some Xbox controllers without included batteries."
-GameSpot
+"Microsoft has acknowledged that it accidentally released some Xbox controllers without included batteries."GameSpot

 Verification Time: What Now?

 Official acknowledgment of the error only appeared after months of reports from users on forums and social media.
-Microsoft has now launched a eligibility verification page.
+Microsoft has now launched an eligibility verification page.
 To claim a free, replacement lithium-ion battery (model 1880), the controller's serial number is required.
-Notably, a proof of purchase (receipt/invoice) is not mandatory, though it may speed up the process.
+Notably, a proof of purchase is not mandatory, though it may speed up the process.

 Logistical Slip-up by the Redmond Giant